Isentropy/brevity/README.md

 Copyright 2024, 2025 Isentropy LLC

-Brevity is a language, similar in syntax to Solidity, that is compactly transpiled to an EVM transaction and run on a **general purpose smart contract, the Brevity Interpreter**.
+Brevity is a language, similar in syntax to Solidity, that is compactly transpiled to an EVM transaction and **run with 1 click** on a general purpose smart contract, the Brevity Interpreter.
 Because Brevity is interpreted, it doesn't need to deploy new smart contracts to implement new workflows.

 #### Please Note